oils-for-unix/oils/doc/unicode.md

 - The prompt width is calculated with `wcswidth()`, which doesn't just count code points.
 It calculates the **display width** of characters, which is different in general.

+## Implementation Notes

+Unlike bash and CPython, Oil doesn't call `setlocale()`.
+(Although GNU readline may call it.)

+It's expected that your locale will respect UTF-8.
+This is true on most distros.
+If not, then some string operations will support UTF-8 and some won't.

+For example:

+- String length like `${#s}` is implemented in Oil code, not libc, so it will always respect UTF-8.
+- `[[ s =~ $pat ]]` is implemented with libc, so it is affected by the locale settings.
+Same with Oil's `(x ~ pat)`.